 Annual

 the annual section of the earnings history.
-This section refers to the calendar year, not the company’s fiscal year.
-Please note that for the current year, the annual figure is the sum of earnings currently available, and therefore the date for the year also denotes the latest quarter available.
+Please note that for the current fiscal year, the annual figure is the sum of earnings currently available, and therefore the date for the year also denotes the latest quarter available.

 date: self-explanatory.